 Walk towards the water and you will find a walkway floating from the Leuvehaven towards the Wijnhaven area.
 This is the Kraneschipbrug.

 This shortcut is not only handy if I’m on my way home or going to the Witte de With quarter.
 It’s a nicer ride as it’s a whole different area and you don’t really realize you’re passing some islands right in the center.

 You can’t miss the red lightship at the end of the walkway, it’s Vessel 11 and a British gastropub/venue.
 Check out the Regentesse bridge with the lions, can you spot some lions on a rooftop too?
-And The Floating Staircases will be there the whole summer season, a place to hang out and stick your feet in the water if you need to cool down.
+The Floating Staircases are also in this harbour which is used as a place to hang out and a terrace.
+The design was made by the Observatorium collective.